 - 1. A Safety Inspector completes a safety checklist, verifying successful operation of all safety features at each unmanned system launch. - 2.
-Teams demonstrate compliance with all the requirements, to include identifying all actuators, and moving parts and their associated protection mechanisms (shrouds, etc.). - 3.
-Verification of both kill switches' operation (remote and physical).
-This is repeated each time a team enters the water.
+Teams demonstrate compliance with all the requirements. - 3.
+Verification of kill switch operation.

 4.2.2 Battery Safety Requirements